Contact Lens Care

 Pupil - this is the round centre in the iris through which light passes through.
 The opening and closing of the pupil is often compared to the aperture in a 35mm camera.

 Cornea - this is the clear part at the front of the eye which focuses light into the eye.
-The cornea has five layers.
+The cornea has multiple layers.
 The outer layer acts as a shield to the deeper layers which serve the purpose of strengthening the eye.
+The cornea maintains its clarity by being relatively dehydrated in consistency compared to other tissues in the wall of the eye (sclera / white of the eye).
+Pumps on the inside of the cornea continuously pump fluid that seeps into the cornea back into the eye.
 There are no blood vessels in the cornea, making it highly sensitive to pain.
 Contact lenses are placed on the cornea for visual correction.

 Lens - located behind the pupil, the crystalline lens allows the eyes to focus on small details.
 It adjusts, becoming thinner or thicker.
 As we get older, our lens deteriorates preventing us from seeing in as much detail, which is why we require reading glasses.

-Macula - located in the retina, the macula is a yellow spot containing light sensitive cells which allow us to see in fine detail.
+Macula - located in the retina, the macula is the small central area containing light sensitive cells which allow us to see in fine detail.
 It is responsible for processing sharp images, giving us the ability to see fine detail so that we can have 20/20 vision.

-Optic Nerve - a bunch of nerve fibers which transmit electrical impulses from the retina to the brain.
+Optic Nerve - an electrical cable consisting of over 1.2. million nerve fibres which transmit electrical impulses from the retina to the brain.

 Retina - a layer of nerves lining the back of the eye, the retina contains light-sensitive cells called rods and cones.
 It converts light into chemical and nervous signals which travel to the brain through the optic nerve.